The Bikes

 The Twenty, bringing a smile to the face of my beloved.
 Despite the rain.

-Recently acquired to provide a cheap alternative to lock up outside without attracting too much attention from tea-leafs, this has turned into a bit of a find.
+Acquired to provide a cheap alternative to lock up outside without attracting too much attention from tea-leafs, this turned into a bit of a find.
 The fold doesn’t really reduce the size a great deal, but does allow it to fit in the back of a Renault Clio without much bother.
 It’s fairly nippy, appears to have survived the last thirty years without much maintenance or anything going wrong and still looks good for at least another thirty.
 If you’re considering breaking into cycling on a budget please go for something like this rather than a shiny alternative off the shelf of your local supermarket.
 I promise you’ll have more fun.

 Leave a Reply